MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 ## Multiple tables in business process flows
  You can use a business process flow for a single table or span multiple tables.
 For example, you may have a process that begins with an opportunity, then continues to a quote, an order, and then an invoice, before finally returning to close the opportunity.

- You can design business process flows that tie together the records for up to five different tables into a single process so that people using the app can focus on the flow of their process rather than on which table they are working in.
+ You can design business process flows that tie together the rows for up to five different tables into a single process so that people using the app can focus on the flow of their process rather than on which table they are working in.
 They can more easily navigate between related table rows.

 <a name="BKMK_MultipleBPF"></a>
 ## Multiple business process flows are available per table